About this event

 As with each edition, the event will reunite business representatives, officials, and the strategic community, in a tri-party format that best allows for synergetic analysis and approaches.
 Participants from Europe, North America, NATO partner countries as well as from Middle East and Asia will come together for the two days of debate, joined by high level representatives from NATO, the EU, and national governments.

 Laura ThorntonSenior Vice President, Democracy

-As senior vice president of democracy, Laura Thornton leads teams whose programs defend and promote democracy.
-She oversees the Alliance for Securing Democracy (ASD), through which GMF tracks, analyzes, and builds strategies to...
+As senior vice president of democracy at GMF, Laura Thornton leads teams whose programs defend and promote democracy.
+She oversees the Alliance for Securing Democracy (ASD), through which GMF tracks and analyzes malign internal...

 Michał Baranowski is a managing director for GMF East.
 Previously he was a senior fellow and the director of GMF's Warsaw office, where he provides overall strategic direction and leadership for the organization’s work in Polan...

 Thomas Kleine-Brockhoff is the Guido Goldman Distinguished Scholar for Geostrategy, based in GMF’s Berlin office, which he led for five years.
 With an earlier stint at GMF in Washington, DC, he has served on the organization’s ...